A11AN0/MorseCode-Translator/README.md

 # Javascript Morse Code Translator

 Hello, this is my vanilla JS morse code translator.
-It's made using vanilla Javascript, HTML & SCSS via a Object Oriented Test Driven mobile-first approach.
-Using JEST, I made unit tests for the singleCharacterConverter and translator classes, which I made for conversion of morse code to text and vice versa.
+It's built with vanilla Javascript, HTML & SCSS via a Object Oriented Test Driven mobile-first approach.
+Using JEST, I made unit tests for the singleCharacterConverter and translator classes, also made for conversion of morse code to text and back again.
 &nbsp;

 ![Final Desktop UI](styles/images/TranslatorDesktop.png)